mcsadri/ten-thousand/README.md

 - Tests
     - How do you run tests?
-      - doodah
+      - run pytest from a virtual environment (see `How to initialize/run your application...` above)
     - Any tests of note?
-      - doodah
+      - n/a
     - Describe any tests that you did not complete, skipped, etc
-      - doodah
+      - n/a